 “Often nausea and a sensation of being “off” in your balance and general well being accompanies this problem.
 We can help you!” –Matt Whitaker, Physical Therapist

-Matt is a vestibular rehabilitation specialist who has treated dizzy and imbalanced patients for the past 20 years.
+Matt is a vertigo specialist who has treated dizzy and imbalanced patients for the past 20 years.
 He achieved the gold-standard in education for treating these conditions through the University of Miami in 2000 with the top clinicians and researchers in this area of care.

-You will always receive the highest quality of care by working with an experienced, licensed physical therapist.
+You will always receive the highest quality of care when treating your vertigo with physical therapy by working with an experienced, licensed physical therapist.
 No techs.
 No aides.
 No assistants.
 No double booking.

 Our physical therapy goal is to provide the best help that we can to ensure you have a healthy, more pain-free life!
 We do not have aids and assistants because we want all of our patients to get the right care and treatment plan from our most qualified physical therapists.
 We cut out the middle man to give you the most effective treatment.